Titanic Museum Pigeon Forge: Attractions, Tickets, Prices

 Titanic Musicians

-You can also play the Grand Piano, a 1900 design inside the grand first-class stateroom.
+You can also see the Grand Piano, a 1900 design inside the grand first-class stateroom.
 Take the Wheel on the Captain’s Bridge to see highlights of the voyage in action.
 Walking on the Grand Staircase replica will invite you to appreciate the woodwork and ironwork of impressive artisans who brought the original design to life.

 Titanic Museum Gift Shop